ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 * Does the class capture all of the useful behavior of the thing being modeled to be re-usable?
 ## Primitiveness
 * Does the class capture all of the useful behavior of the thing being modeled to be re-usable?
+# Summary
+* An object is simply a value or variable that has a method, A method is a function associated with a particular object.
+An Object Oriented program is the one that uses methods to express the properties and operations on each data structure.

 > Things to think on:
 > Irrespective of any interview or discussion on Object orient programming, you might have come across these question.